drorlab/GPCR-mining/README.md

 To select residues by a generic residue numbering scheme, use the option _-id_.
 GPCRdb uses two similar [numbering systems](https://docs.gpcrdb.org/generic_numbering.html) (one sequence-based, following Ballesteros-Weistein, Wooten,... and one corrected for helix bulges).
 By default, the code will return the combined format.
-For input, both formats can be used (BW etc. with a dot as sperator and the GPCRdb format with x).
+For input, both formats can be used (BW etc. with a dot as separator and the GPCRdb format with x) as well as the combined one.
 Numbering schemes can be mixed, e.g.,

-    python -m gpcrmining.gpcrdb -n adrb1_human -id "5.45 5x461 6.24 6.27 6x50"
+    python -m gpcrmining.gpcrdb -n adrb1_human -id "5.45 5x461 6.24 6.27 6.50x50"

 To select defined parts of the receptor, use the option _-p_.